DordStream/DordStream-/README.md

-What is Content Management System (CMS)?
-A content management system (CMS) is a computer software used to manage the creation and modification of digital content.
-OR
-A content management system (CMS) is a computer software or application that uses database to manage all the content and it can be used when developing a website.

-The Content Management System Software Developed was named DordStream DordStream is a computer software used in creating, modification of digital content and translate Dshtml tag.

 Introduction to DordStream
 Dordstream is a free and open source content management system software written in Asp.net and paired with MSSQL server.
 DordSream is a CMS designed software which also server as translator i.e. translate Dshtml